Welcome

 What if I don’t feel able to visit my relative?

-Feeling anxious or nervous about coming into a hospital is a normal response to recent events.
-Speak to the care team if you are worried and they will be able to advise you.
+Feeling anxious or nervous about coming into a hospital is a normal response.
+Speak to the care team if you are worried and they will be able to advise you regarding the availability of virtual visiting.

 For further information about visiting contact the Senior Charge Nurse of the ward you intend visiting.